-People wear compression stockings or socks for many reasons, including varicose veins, or reducing the risk of DVT and blood clots while flying.
-Unfortunately, compression stockings can be difficult to pull on to your legs, especially if you have arthritis, or a sore knee, ankle or back.
+People wear compression stockings or socks for many reasons, including improving blood circulation – blood flow, varicose veins, or reducing the risk of DVT and blood clots while flying.
+Unfortunately, wearing compression socks can be difficult to pull onto your legs, especially if you have arthritis, or a sore knee, ankle or back.

-It is easiest to put on compression stockings before you get out of bed, as your legs will have less edema (swelling), and will be clean and dry.
-You may find applying baby powder might help you put on your compression socks while you slide.
+It is easiest to put on graduated compression stockings before you get out of bed, as your legs will have less edema (swelling), and will be clean and dry.
+You may find applying baby powder might make it is easier to put on your compression socks while you slide.
 If you are having difficulty grasping the stocking, donning gloves can give you the extra grip you need.

 Download the step by step instructions full of helpful tips here: